Please note that Tapas no longer supports Internet Explorer.

 “It’s me, Camilla.
 It’s really me.”

 The voice did belong to her beloved caretaker.
 The nun she was closest to.
-Her expression softened as she held her and pulled her into a hug.
+Camilla gasped as this ‘Latevia’ suddenly pulled her into a hug.
 “I’m not going to hurt you or your brother.
-Jeremy, come out of there.
-It’s okay.”
-The woman said, looking toward the young boy who had his ears covered and eyes kept closed.
+It’s okay,” the strigoi said.

-Camilla stared intently at the woman’s features.
-It was quite similar to the mask Latevia wore, but now the truth had been revealed.
+Camilla pushed herself away and backed up a bit, holding her brother close.
+She stared intently at the woman’s features.
+They were quite similar to the mask Latevia wore, but now the face behind it—the truth—had been revealed.
 “M-Miss Late?
 Y-you’re…” She started.

 Latevia nodded at her.
 “Yes.
 I am.
 I know what I am.
 But I promise, I’m not going to hurt you, okay?”